EugenHotaj/zig_gpt2/README.md

 GPT2 inference engine written in Zig.
 The inference engine can run [NanoGPT](https://github.com/karpathy/nanoGPT).

 ### How to Run:

+*NOTE:* `zig_gpt2` uses OpenBLAS under the hood for fast matrix multiplications.
+To run, you first need to build OpenBLAS and place it in `lib/OpenBLAS`.
+This should be as easy as cloning the [OpenBLAS GitHub repo](https://github.com/xianyi/OpenBLAS) and running `make`.

 Download the GPT-2 weights from OpenAI, load them in PyTorch, and generate some test data by forwarding a few examples:
 ```bash